 Our admission criteria includes a minimum of 40 hours of volunteer or paid work experience in two different occupational therapy practice areas (e.g., pediatrics, geriatrics, medical rehabilitation, psychiatric rehabilitation, home healthcare, school system).
 We encourage applicants to call the main number of facilities convenient to where they live to request to speak to the Department of Occupational Therapy.
 Once connected with the Department, ask to speak with the person who coordinates their students and volunteers and share that you are planning to apply to Pitt’s OT Program.
 Departments are accustomed to receiving requests for experience hours.
 Although our admission criteria includes a minimum of 40 hours, we recommend spending as much time as possible with an occupational therapist.
 The more time spent with an occupational therapist typically results in a stronger recommendation and better preparation for our program.

 Can I schedule a visit to the Department and meet with an Occupational Therapy Representative?

 Please join us for a Doctor of Occupational Therapy (OTD) Information Session.
 It is a great opportunity to meet with one of our faculty members who will provide information about the program and admission requirements, and answer your questions.
-Email firstname.lastname@example.org for the dates and times for upcoming Information Sessions.
+Go to https://www.shrs.pitt.edu/otd/about/otd-information-sessions for a list of upcoming sessions.

 Are interviews a required part of the application process?

 No, an interview is not part of our application process.
 We encourage you to attend at least one of the SHRS Open Houses and/or an Information Session – we have one during the fall term and one during the spring term.
 Attending an Open House will provide you with an opportunity to meet and speak with faculty and current OT students.
-Email email@example.com for the dates and times for upcoming Information Sessions and Open Houses.
+Go to https://www.shrs.pitt.edu/otd/about/otd-information-sessions for the dates and times for upcoming Information Sessions and Open Houses.

 How are applications reviewed?